 Nonviolent communication (NVC) is a process, skill and consciousness which can be learned.
 It rests upon the ability to sense into and reveal your own internal world and sense into and be curious about the internal worlds of other people.

-We will cover the Foundations of Nonviolent Communication, including Core principles and Assumptions as well as Key skills that will support you with the following:
+In Foundation trainings, we will cover the Foundations of Nonviolent Communication, including Core principles and Assumptions as well as Key skills that will support you.

 Nonviolent Communication was developed by Marshall Rosenberg who drew on the humanistic psychology of Carl Rogers and the nonviolence of Gandhi and Martin Luther King, and give you the tools to approach life in a way that includes your own needs, while considering others' and the needs of the wider environment.
 It is a process and a support for complicated times.